the temples at sangeh

 Hundred Years Old Nutmeg Trees

-The myth says about the trees that have been moving to different places but had to stop in this place because the locals saw them.
+The myth is about the trees that have been moving to different places but had to stop in this place because the locals saw them.
 The word Sangeh comes from this legend after all.
 The word “Sa” means people and “Ngeh” means “seeing”.

 kumbakarna statue at sangeh monkey forest